SimonEnsemble/old_ish_SimonEnsemble.github.io2/index.md

 * separating gases (e.g., capturing radioactive isotopes of noble gases that evolve into the air during the reprocessing of used nuclear fuel)
 * sensing gases (e.g., detecting pollutants in outdoor air)

-MOFs are synthesized modularly by combining organic linker molecules and inorganic nodes, which self-assemble in solution to form the porous framework.
-For example, IRMOF-1 is made from the inorganic node, Zn$_4$O, and organic linker molecule, benzene-1,4-dicarboxylic acid.
+MOFs are synthesized modularly by combining organic linker molecules and metal ions or clusters, which self-assemble to form the porous framework.

 ![mofs](mof_schematic.png#three_fourths_width)